djordjedjukic/djordjedjukic/README.md

 ### Hi there 👋

+I am a software engineer who enjoys designing and implementing complex systems.
+With a strong software development and architecture background, I have successfully led numerous projects and contributed to developing complex systems that have transformed how businesses operate in various domains.

+I am also the co-founder of "Imogen", an application with a mission to help companies to digitalize their business.

+Continuous learning and growing as a developer motivated me to be an open-source contributor.
+I currently develop various ETLs for the RavenDB NoSql database.

+Oh, and I changed the database on a project in production :)

+If you want to discuss technology or need assistance with your software project, please contact me on LinkedIn.
+Alternatively, you can also email me at djukicdjole@gmail.com.

 <!--
 **djordjedjukic/djordjedjukic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.